JosephJamesCoop/books-books-books/README.md

   ## Installation

-  click on the word [LINK](https://github.com/JosephJamesCoop/books-books-books) select download or install with HTML or SSH. run npm install then NPM start.
+  click on the word [LINK](https://github.com/JosephJamesCoop/books-books-books) select download or install with HTML or SSH. run npm install then NPM run develop.
+Open on localhost:3000

   ## Usage